 The securities transfer tax is payable by the securities dealer.
-Legal entities with qualifying securities of the book value of more than CHF 10 million are considered securities dealers and are therefore liable for the payment of securities transfer tax.
+Legal entities with qualifying securities of more than CHF 10 million in book value are considered securities dealers and are therefore liable for the payment of securities transfer tax.

 Securities issuance stamp tax is payable when a shareholder contributes equity to a FL company in excess of CHF 1 million.
 Various exemptions exist.